- Meeting of Eastern Chambers –“Think Global. Act Local”, 14th January 2015, Chamber premises

 • The collaborative body should be recognized by all Eastern State Governments and relevant Central Government ministries.

-• The forum should be used specifically for information sharing, feedback and redressal of problems at higher levels.
+sharing, feedback and redressal of problems at higher levels.
 These issues are big issues which cannot be dealt by the Associations or Chambers alone.

 • Funding avenues have to be identified, for e.g., contributions from members associations based on their membership strength.